-Recent changes in State law (SB 812), approved by the CA Legislature in 2010 amended State Housing Element Law to require the Housing Element to analyze the housing needs of persons with developmental disabilities and to identify resources to serve this population.
-As defined in Section 4512 of the Welfare and Institutions Code a "Developmental disability" is defined as a disability that originates before an individual attains age 18 years, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual which includes mental retardation, cerebral palsy, epilepsy, and autism.
+Recent changes in State law (SB 812), approved by the CA Legislature in 2010 requires the Housing Element to analyze the housing needs of persons with developmental disabilities and to identify resources to serve this population.
+As defined in Section 4512 of the Welfare and Institutions Code a "Developmental disability" means a disability that originates before an individual attains age 18 years, continues, or can be expected to continue, indefinitely, and constitutes a substantial disability for that individual which includes mental retardation, cerebral palsy, epilepsy, and autism.
 This term shall also include disabling conditions found to be closely related to mental retardation or to require treatment similar to that required for individuals with mental retardation, but shall not include other handicapping conditions that are solely physical in nature.